-8.3.1.1 Exemption from approval of a restrictive arrangement
+8.3.2.
+Exemption from approval of a restrictive arrangement - exemption of the competition commissioner dated December 28, 2022

 Since 2002, the Company's activity has been regulated through decisions of the Competition Authority regarding exemption from approval of a restrictive arrangement between Bank Hapoalim Ltd, Bank Leumi Ltd, Discount Bank Ltd, First International Bank of Israel Ltd, Mizrahi Tefahot Bank Ltd and the Company.

-The latest decision regarding the exemption from approval of a restrictive agreement was given on September 24, 2017 for a five-year period and through September 24, 2022 (hereinafter: the "Exemption Decision").
+The latest decision regarding the exemption from approval of a restrictive agreement was given on December 28, 2022 for a five-year period and through December 28, 2026 (hereinafter: the "Exemption Decision").